amazeeio/cachalot/README.md

 ## upgrading

-If you didn't originally install Dinghy as a tap, you'll need to switch to the tap to pull in the latest release:
+If you didn't originally install cachalot as a tap, you'll need to switch to the tap to pull in the latest release:

     $ brew tap amazeeio/cachalot

-To update Dinghy itself, run:
+To update cachalot itself, run:

     $ amazeeio-cachalot halt
     $ brew update
-    $ brew upgrade amazeeio-cachalot
+    $ brew upgrade cachalot
     $ amazeeio-cachalot up

 To update the Docker VM, run: